 Women value attention, communication, looks, and relationships.
-They derive self-worth from how they are regarded.
-Hence, they spend a lot of time in supporting, helping, and nurturing.
+They derive their self-worth from how they are regarded.
+Hence, they spend a lot of time in supporting, helping, and nurturing activities.
 Talking and relating is their most satisfying preoccupation.

 Women are intuitive.
 Hence, they find it easier to anticipate the needs and feelings of others.
 They can offer help or assistance to others without being asked.
 (Men usually have to be asked for help!)
 Women also accept help more readily when it is offered.
 (Men can refuse the help – since they prefer to demonstrate their own ability to do things).

-Keep these different models in your mind and you will do much better in all your men-women relationships.
+If you understand these different models you will do much better in all your men-women relationships.

 What are the chances that you will marry the wrong person?
 It’s certainly a high possibility; and most of us in modern society are seriously afraid of it.